 Moving forward, FERC should balance the need to promote investment in long-term infrastructure assets with the short-term, cyclical movements in the capital markets in order to ensure sufficient access to capital to build needed transmission projects, EEI said.

-Corina Rivera-Linares, chief editor for TransmissionHub, has covered the U.S. power industry for the past 15 years.
-Before joining TransmissionHub, Corina covered renewable energy and environmental issues, as well as transmission, generation, regulation, legislation and ISO/RTO matters at SNL Financial.
+Corina Rivera-Linares was TransmissionHub’s chief editor until August 2021, as well as part of the team that established TransmissionHub in 2011.
+Before joining TransmissionHub, Corina covered renewable energy and environmental issues, as well as transmission, generation, regulation, legislation and ISO/RTO matters at SNL Financial from 2005 to 2011.
 She has also covered such topics as health, politics, and education for weekly newspapers and national magazines.
-She can be reached at email@example.com.